josephbales/blog-builder-action/README.md

 ### `target-branch` (argument)
 The branch name for the destination repository.

+### `deployment-files-dir` (argument)
+Optional: A folder will additional files to copy to the clone directory.

 ### `commit-message` (argument)
-The commit message to be used in the output repository.
+Optional: The commit message to be used in the output repository.
 Optional and defaults to "Update from $REPOSITORY_URL@commit".

 The string `ORIGIN_COMMIT` is replaced by `$REPOSITORY_URL@commit`.